The Best And Worst Foods To Buy At Aldi

 Best: Pantry and baking basics

 A fully stocked pantry makes for a happy chef, and Aldi makes it easy to make sure you have all those basics on hand.
-Gimme Some Oven says they get their stock of basics from Aldi, including everything from baking necessities like flour, sugars, and spices to nuts, oatmeal, and chocolate chips.
-Rather Be Shopping counts baking basics among the must-buys at Aldi, too, and if you head to big box stores to buy this stuff in bulk, you might want to rethink that.
-Since Aldi packages things in smaller quantities while keeping the price low, you'll use them up before they go funky.
+These can include seemingly everything from baking necessities like flour, sugars, and spices to nuts, oatmeal, and chocolate chips.
+If you head to big box stores to buy this stuff in bulk, you might want to rethink your preconceived notions.
+Consider that, since Aldi packages things in smaller quantities while keeping the price low, you'll use them up before they go funky.

 Worst: Cereals